knative/docs/docs/serving/samples/grpc-ping-go/README.md

 ## Testing the service

-Testing the gRPC service uses the gRPC client built into the container.
+Testing the gRPC service requires using a gRPC client built from the same protobuf definition used by the server.

 1. Fetch the created ingress hostname and IP.